I tried the Amazon Bedrock AgentCore integration supported by Generative AI Use Cases JP (abbreviated as GenU)

 CleanShot 2025-09-06 at 20.09.15@2x

-It successfully switched and is being used!
+It successfully switched and was used!

 Advantages